Aliases for FCER1A Gene

 GeneCards Summary for FCER1A Gene

-FCER1A (Fc Fragment Of IgE, High Affinity I, Receptor For; Alpha Polypeptide) is a Protein Coding gene.
-Diseases associated with FCER1A include mast-cell leukemia and allergic asthma.
-Among its related pathways are PI-3K cascade and Akt Signaling.
-GO annotations related to this gene include IgE binding and IgE receptor activity.
-An important paralog of this gene is FCRL2.
+FCER1A (Fc Fragment Of IgE Receptor Ia) is a Protein Coding gene.
+Diseases associated with FCER1A include Chronic Spontaneous Urticaria and Chronic Urticaria.
+Among its related pathways are IL-4 Signaling Pathways and their Primary Biological Effects in Different Immune Cell Types and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include IgE binding and IgE receptor activity.
+An important paralog of this gene is FCGR3A.